Fall in love with copy.

 to fall for you.

-On the posters below, you can find examples of Ben’s copy.
+On the posters below, you can find examples of my copy for Campus Living Villages’ Bournemouth University village.

 Branding and taglines.